samarthtehri/PSU-Customizable-Flowcharts/README.md

 # Current Flowchart Majors
 As of now, the majors added in this customizable folder are:
--Actuarial Science
+- Actuarial Science
--Computational Data Sciences
+- Computational Data Sciences
--Computer Engineering
+- Computer Engineering
--Computer Science
+- Computer Science
--Data Science
+- Data Science
--Electrical Engineering
+- Electrical Engineering
--Marketing
+- Marketing
--Sample/custom
+- Sample/custom

 # Contribution:
 You can also contribute by creating your major's flowchart using the sample/custom file, and https://bulletins.psu.edu/programs/ website.